Rallying the opposition to privatization in Ontario

 The Ontario Public Sector Employees Union (OPSEU) needed to draw attention to the issues surrounding the privatization of public services in Ontario.
-Often more expensive for the public, and with worse overall service, their goal was to turn the tide of privatization with an integrated campaign that encouraged citizens to get out and fight for public ownership.
+Privatized services are often more expensive for the public, providing worse overall service than their public counterparts.
+OPSEU’s goal was to push back against privatization, with an integrated campaign that encouraged citizens to get out and fight for public ownership.

 Owning it from the ground up